-Transformation work is however progressing to attempt to overcome and control current challenges - although some elements of the work will take time to be realised.
+Transformation work continues to progress to redesign a system that can respond to some of the current challenges - although some elements and benefits of the work will take time to be realised.
 This includes developing a new model of care for domiciliary care and a regional Workforce Development strategy focusing on external provision.
 At the beginning of 2018, the new domiciliary care contract started with providers now well established within the Borough, although one of the organisations who were successful in the tender process have failed to deliver the capacity contracted for; this is further evidence of the fragility of this market.
 Work has also taking place on alternative approaches to traditional domiciliary care, with two Wellbeing Teams now in place.
 Wellbeing Teams will enable us to identify the model required and will focus on enhancing Wellbeing and not just on meeting needs.
 It will also look at how to encourage people in to the care industry and to professionalise a caring role.

 Despite the work taking place, the risk of market failure remains extremely high.
-The sheer number of challenges faced by the care market at the current time has led to the risk level being kept at 16.
+The sheer number of challenges faced by the care market and the health and care system as a whole at the current time has led to the risk level being kept at 16.
+Risk to be refreshed in the next review